yalmip/yalmip.github.io/_posts/2017-06-27-longshort.md

 Going beyond these two models is never adviced, as it only complicates matters.
 However, let's see if we can come up with other models just for fun.

-The operator [sort](/command/sort) is overloaded, and our constraint can be states as the first \\(n/s\\) elements of the sorted vecrsion of \\(x\\) being non-negative.
+The operator [sort](/command/sort) is overloaded, and our constraint can be states as the last \\(n/s\\) elements of the sorted version of \\(x\\) should be non-negative.
 This will lead to a much worse integer model so never ever use the sort operator unless you have to

 ````matlab
 sorted = sort(x);